The Hele-Shaw semi-flow: Main results

 It is worth noting that recent research has focused on the existence and potential non-uniqueness of weak solutions, especially in the unstable regime where the heavier phase is situated above the lighter one.
 Several papers have addressed this issue \cite{Brenier2009,cordoba2011lack,szekelyhidi2012relaxation,castro2016mixing,forster2018piecewise,noisette2020mixing}.

 Numerous papers have also explored critical problems in other parabolic equations.
 Consider, for example, the equation:

 This equation arises as a dissipative version of the surface quasi-geostrophic equation introduced by Constantin-Majda-Tabak \cite{CMT-1994}.
 In the critical case, where $\alpha=1$, global well-posedness in time has been established by Kiselev-Nazarov-Volberg \cite{KNV-2007}, Caffarelli-Vasseur \cite{Caffarelli-Vasseur-AoM}, and Constantin-Vicol \cite{CV-2012} (see also \cite{KN-2009,Silvestre-2012,VaVi}).

-Lastly, we would like to mention papers by Vazquez \cite{Vazquez-DCDS}, Granero-Belinch\'on, and Scrobogna \cite{Granero-Scrobogna}, which discuss related global existence results for different fractional parabolic equations.
+Lastly, we would like to mention papers by Vazquez \cite{Vazquez-DCDS}, Granero-Belinch\'on, and Scrobogna \cite{Granero-Scrobogna}, which discuss related global existence results for different fractional parabolic equations, as well as Cobb~\cite{cobb2023wellposedness} and Dalibard, Guillod and Leblond~\cite{dalibard2023longtime} for the study of the Cauchy problem for fractional Stokes-transport systems.